praveenvijayan/grunt-html-validation/README.md

 Default value: ``

 File that will wrap your files inside.

-The file must contain a comment that will be replaced by each file content: **&lt;!-- CONTENT --&gt;** Useful to validate partials because w3c validator need &lt;html&gt;, &lt;head&gt;, &lt;body&gt;...
+The file must contain a comment that will be replaced by each file content: **&lt;!-- CONTENT --&gt;**

+Useful to validate partials because w3c validator need &lt;html&gt;, &lt;head&gt;, &lt;body&gt;...

-note: line reported will be the partial line, if you see a negative number this means that the error is in the *wrapfile*.
+Note: line reported will be the partial line, if you see a negative number this means that the error is in the *wrapfile*.

 example